Canceling a credit card application: What to know

 For example, you could decide to keep the card.
 And if you use the credit card responsibly, it could help you improve your credit scores, build credit or maintain good credit.

-If your new credit card isn’t the one you want, you could check whether there’s an option to upgrade or downgrade it for a different card.
-For instance, another card may offer rewards that better fit your lifestyle.
-It also might be possible to downgrade to a card with a lower or no annual fee.
+If your new credit card isn’t the one you want, you could check whether there’s an option to upgrade or downgrade it to a different card.
+For instance, another card may offer cash back rewards that better fit your lifestyle.
+It also might be possible to change to a card with a lower or no annual fee.
 Just keep in mind that applying for a different card could lead to another hard inquiry, which can affect your credit scores.

 Can you cancel a credit card if you don’t want the card anymore?

 Credit card applications are often processed within minutes or even seconds.
-If you applied for a credit card you don’t want, you may be able to cancel the application if you act fast.
+If you applied for a credit card you don’t want, you may be able to cancel the application if the issuer hasn’t already approved or declined the application.
+Researching cards first and limiting your applications can help you avoid the hassle.
 And if you can’t cancel the application, you still have options.